CS-3450-Group-13/frappy/README.md

 To run the frontend side testing, navigate to `src/frontend/`.

 Run:

 ```
 npm test
 ```

 #### Backend

 To run server side testing, navagate to `/src/server/frappy` with your virtual environment activated.

 Run:

 ```
 python manage.py test
 ```

 ### User Accounts

+Test user account login information that currently exists in the database.

 ```
 Manager Account: